 Before we can look into the bait and switch we need to switch our perspective back to that of our own general being at position five.
 While in the previous two the minion were positioned next to the opposing general especially in the case of the vertical trap.
 But now one of your minions is not in the immediate vicinity of our opponent but rather positioning closer to us.
 This change of perspective can be jarring so I wanted to make sure it was mentioned before diving into this next section.
-When using the bait and switch we will position a stronger minion in an attack position (position nine in our example), and then a second weaker minion in the opposite corner (position one in our example.
+When using the bait and switch we will position a stronger minion in an attack position (position nine in our example), and then a second weaker minion in the opposite corner (position one in our example).
 This has the effect of forcing the opponent to decide whether to deal with our “weak” minion by moving above our general into position two, or to make a more defensive play against our strong minion and leave our weak minion alone.
 In this way our “weak” minion has exerted an incredible amount of influence on the effectiveness of our strong minion or will have kept itself alive with potential to affect the board state on the following turn.
-The most common use for the bait and switch maneuver as opposed to the atari maneuver will be when attempting to avoid blow out removal that can change who has initiative (Examples include holy immolation and makantor war beast).
-We will discuss more about what removal to play around and “how” next week but for know understanding the bait and switch’s basic principal can be useful in learning how to control the board state by using all of your options even if they appear to be “dead” plays.
+The most common use for the bait and switch maneuver as opposed to the atari maneuver will be when attempting to avoid blow-out removal that can change who has initiative (examples include Holy Immolation and Makantor Warbeast).
+We will discuss more about what removal to play around and how to play around it next week but for now understanding the bait and switch’s basic principal can be useful in learning how to control the board state by using all of your options even if they appear to be “dead” plays.

 Thank you guys very much for reading the article.
 I hope that it helps you improve, and as always much love,